The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 - Drinking fresh juice may cause gas bloating.
 (If it happens, it can signify imbalanced gut flora.)

-Not recommended Food & Beverages - Minimize consumption.
+Not recommended Food and Beverages - Minimize consumption.

 - All Processed Food, smoked food, preservatives, and canned food.
 (Huge category.)